Trying to figure out why your wife isn’t happy? Gemma Hartley might know.

 On a practical level, sharing the drudgery of family life served as a release-valve for simmering tension.
 But Rob’s involvement on the domestic front also had a deeper effect.

 For Gemma, it brought a powerful sense of validation and support that has strengthened the foundations of their marriage.
 “It’s led to less resentment and more understanding,” Gemma says.
 Need an extra slice of that in your marriage?
 Join the club…

 If you’re anything like most men, your identity is based on your job and role as family breadwinner.

 But there’s a downside to this eggs-in-one-basket approach.
-Your business can go south, you might suddenly lose your job or, in the worst-case scenario, you wake up one day to discover you work in HR (shudder).
+Your business can go south, you might suddenly lose your job or you might be stuck in a profession that you tolerate simply to pay your mortgage.
 In those cases, things can unravel pretty fast.